arcadeangel/coinop4charity/journal.md

 There is the argument that skill-based, high-engagement games like Marvel vs Capcom or the classic Street Fighter (and similar fighting/action titles) offer something different: agency, resilience practice, emotional regulation under pressure, and an everlasting social connection.

-The idea that fighting/action games create controlled stress + recovery cycles, that are beneficial to developing minds.
+There is an unpopular but (for me personally relatable) idea that fighting/action games create controlled stress + recovery cycles, that are beneficial to developing minds.
 Studies show that players also experience arousal (heart rate, focus) but often show physiological recovery markers (higher heart-rate variability, lower cortisol) afterward, plus higher positive emotion.

 Trauma-informed game-based social-emotional learning programs that emphasize regulation, coping, and perseverance show gains in emotional control and resilience among youth exposed to adversity.